 3. The facts concerning the matter or allegation will remain confidential.
-The reporting staff member is required to send the report to the Child Protection Officer who shall form a temporary Child Protection Investigative Committee.
-Both Child Protection Officer and the Investigative Committee are bound by the rules of confidentiality.
+The reporting staff member is required to send the report to the DRI board who shall form a temporary Child Protection Investigative Committee.
+The Investigative Committee is bound by the rules of confidentiality.

-In certain circumstances, the committee may need to seek professional assistance from an external organisation.
+In certain circumstances, the committee may request the DRI board to authorize them to seek professional assistance from an external organisation.
 In that case, the committee will need to report confidential information to that organisation.
 However, any partner, staff, volunteer and visitor who unnecessarily reports a matter to an outside organisation without following the Child Protection Policy will be open to disciplinary action.

 If the matter is of a criminal nature, Destiny Rescue will assess the situation and progress through all necessary steps as directed by law, a lawyer or a relevant organisation.
-If the matter has been forwarded to an outside organisation, a Destiny rescue representative will cooperate with the organisation through all the necessary steps and information.
+If the matter has been forwarded to an outside organisation, a Destiny Rescue representative will cooperate with the organisation through all the necessary steps and information.

 If the accused is the Child Protection Officer, the reporting staff member must report immediately to the International President of Destiny Rescue.
 Staff who do not pass on allegations or do anything to dissuade a child from reporting behaviour may be found negligent and will be subjected to disciplinary measures.
-If a child does not feel comfortable speaking with any specific staff, he or she may request to speak with the Country Manager who will report the incident to the International President of Destiny Rescue.
+If a child does not feel comfortable speaking with any specific staff, he or she may request to speak with the Country Manager/CEO who will report the incident to the International President of Destiny Rescue.
 If the subject of the allegation is the International President of Destiny Rescue, then the Country Manager must report the allegation to the International Board of Destiny Rescue.